tjheslin1/DMsPredictor/README.md

 ##### Ability Score Increases

-Ability score increases received at levels 4, 8, etc are not modelled and are assumed to be included in the characters stats.
+Ability score increases received at levels 4, 8, etc are not modelled and are assumed to be included in the characters stats upon submission to the simulator.

 No validation against a Creature's Stats are made.

 For example:

 A Fighter could have `BaseStats(1, 1, 1, 1, 1, 1)` or `BaseStats(24, 24, 24, 24, 24, 24)`.

+## Running the project locally:

 The simulation is configured via JSON:

+// sbt 'run "{\"simulationName\":\"Rogue vs Goblins\"........
 ```json
 {
  "simulationName": "Wizard vs Goblin",